vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_EumfxFt" target="_blank">
 <img src="images_zigbee/zigbee_contact_sensor_aqara.webp" alt="contact sensor" height="150px" style="margin-left:15px;float:right"/></a>

-A contact sensor can be placed to check if doors and windows are open or closed.
-The sensor knows only those two values.
+A contact sensor can be placed to check whether doors and windows are open or closed.
+The sensor only knows those two states.
-The contact sensor works with a "reed switch", the circuit is by default open, but when there is a magnet nearby, the internal metal closes the circuit.
+The contact sensor works with a "reed switch".
+The circuit is normally open, but when a magnet is nearby, the internal metal closes it.

-The sensor can also be used attached to other sensors that also return an open or closed circuit.
+The sensor can also be attached to other sensors that expose an open or closed circuit.
-With this behavior, you can create also a [seat occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) or a [water leak sensor](/zigbee/zigbee_water_leak_sensor).
+With this behavior, you can also create a [seat occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) or a [water leak sensor](/zigbee/zigbee_water_leak_sensor).

 **Best option:**\
 {{imgBasket}}Zigbee Contact sensor - Aqara